alihaskar/ob/README.md

   perform a sort operation using a traditional sort-network.
 This is sub-optimal.
-One must consider the time taken to perform a sort over some number of entries, which necessarily takes multiple cycles to carried out.
+One must consider the time taken to perform a sort over some number of entries, which necessarily takes multiple cycles to be carried out.
 In addition, the complexity of the sorting network is proportional to the overall table depth, which could result in a frequency and logic overhead which could become a limiting factor in such a design.
 * A key observation in the implementation of the proposed design is